PM-Abhishek/SEED-SOWING-BOT-DESIGN/_Footer.md

 4. Portable
 ***
 # **Problem Definition version 1.1**
 Design a model of a seed sowing bot which is farmer-friendly and can be controlled wirelessly.
-It should have a seed storage facility and it should be portable and should run on any energy source.
+It should have a seed storage facility and it should be portable.
 ***
 # **Identify The constraints**
 1. Price should be less than rupees 4000